Your retirement journey

 Annuity

 If you use some or all of your pension account to buy an annuity from an insurance company, the regular payments you receive from the insurer will be taxed as income under Pay As You Earn (PAYE).
 The insurer may initially put you on an emergency tax code unless they’ve received your P45 or receive notification from HMRC of the correct tax code to use, so it’s important to check the amount of tax you’re paying.
-If you pay too much tax, you can claim it back through an annual Self-Assessment.
+If you pay too much tax, you can claim it back through an annual HMRC Self-Assessment.

 Drawdown